ryscheng/www.raymondcheng.net/_posts/2016-11-19-personal-server-overview.md

 Our strategy is threefold:

 **Docker Compose to declare services**
 [Docker Compose](https://docs.docker.com/compose/) allows you to declaratively specify a set of services that you want to run on your Docker engine.
-Then, starting all of your services is as easy as `docker-compose up`, which will also download any missing Docker images from [Docker Hub](https://hub.docker.com/).
+Then, starting all of your services is as easy as `docker-compose up`, which will also download application images from [Docker Hub](https://hub.docker.com/).

 **Store persistent state in Docker volumes**
 [Docker volumes](https://docs.docker.com/engine/userguide/dockervolumes/) allow you to mount a local directory into the Docker container.
 For example, you may want to store the data from a MySQL database (*/var/lib/mysql*) locally.
 Docker volumes can then easily be backed up and restored on a new machine.

 **Routing with wildcard DNS and TLS**
-In order to make our Docker-ized services securely accessible from subdomains (e.g. https://owncloud.example.com), we'll set up wildcard DNS entries to point to the server and configure an Nginx reverse proxy to route requests to the proper container.
+In order to make our Docker-ized services securely accessible from subdomains (e.g. https://gitlab.example.com), we'll set up wildcard DNS entries to point to the server and configure an Nginx reverse proxy to route requests to the proper container.

 ---